silverstripe-terraformers/keys-for-cache/README.md

 * When a change is made to the block itself, to one of its Items, or to any of the Images assigned to its Items, the cache key should be invalidated.

-A cache key a single Carousel block might look something like:
+A cache key for a single Carousel block might look something like:

 ```php
 $parts = [